Louis Margueritte

 Louis Margueritte (/fr/; born 10 September 1984) is a French politician and civil servant who represented the 5th constituency of the Saône-et-Loire department in the National Assembly from 2022 to 2024.
 He is a member of Renaissance (RE).

 Early career

 Before entering politics, Margueritte worked at the French Treasury.

 Political career

-In parliament, Margueritte serves on the Finance Committee.
+In parliament, Margueritte served on the Finance Committee.

+In 2025, Margueritte was appointed deputy chief of staff to Prime Minister François Bayrou.

 Political positions

 Margueritte is considered to be part of his parliamentary group's conservative wing.